This is one of our “Buy It For Life” posts featuring products built to last a lifetime.

 Duralex went into court-ordered liquidation bankruptcy in 2006 but has since partnered with Emile Henry, an old French manufacturer of cooking ware, to return to production.

-Duralex doesn’t offer any warranty for their products, beyond a 21 day return policy.
-However, we were unable to find any tempered glass tumblers that come with an extended warranty.
+Duralex doesn’t offer any product warranty beyond a 21-day return policy.
+However, we found no tempered glass tumblers with an extended warranty.

-Pyrex is another brand of tempered glass products that are renowned for their durability.
-Their glass bakeware products are to be found in an estimated 80% of American homes.
+Pyrex is another brand of tempered glass products renowned for their durability.
 The Pyrex brand was introduced by Corning Incorporated in 1915.
-Today, Pyrex is owned by World Kitchen, and Pyrex glass products are manufactured in Charleroi, Pennsylvania.
-Recently, there has been lot of rumors circulating about Pyrex products.
-The rumors suggest the following: Pyrex products made with inferior materials and are prone to breakage, and the Pyrex products now manufactured in China.
-However, this long article on the myth-busting website Snopes.Com, concludes that the rumors are false.
+Today, Pyrex is owned by World Kitchen and Pyrex glass products are manufactured in Charleroi, Pennsylvania.
+Recently, there have been rumors circulating about Pyrex products.
+The rumors suggest that Pyrex products are made with inferior materials, prone to breakage, and manufactured in China.
+However, this lengthy article on the myth-busting website Snopes.Com, concludes that the rumors are false.
 Here is an excerpt from the article:

 While it is literally true that the material used in manufacturing Pyrex brand glass bakeware has changed from borosilicate glass to soda lime glass, the brand’s current owner, World Kitchen, claims that changeover began back in the 1940s and long antedates Corning’s 1998 sale of the brand, stating that “The Charleroi [Pennsylvania] plant has produced PYREX glass products out of a heat-strengthened (tempered) soda lime glass for about 60 years, first by our predecessor Corning Incorporated, and since 1998 by World Kitchen.
 In fact, since the 1980’s, most, if not all consumer glass bakeware manufactured in the U.S. for consumers has been made of soda lime glass.
 Consumers should know that soda lime glass, such as that used to make PYREX glass bakeware, is significantly more resistant to breaking on impact than borosilicate glass and comparably resistant to breakage caused by severe temperature changes.”

-World Kitchen itself states that it has received complaints from only “a very small number of consumers” about unexpected breakage, and notes that the Consumer Safety Product Commission has in fact found no safety issue with Pyrex glass bakeware:
+World Kitchen itself states that it has received complaints from only “a very small number of consumers” about unexpected breakage.
+It notes that the Consumer Safety Product Commission has found no safety issue with Pyrex glass bakeware.